 Anyone can learn it

 Self-Compassion can be learned by anyone, even those who didn’t receive enough affection in childhood or who feel uncomfortable when they are good to themselves.
 It can also be more difficult for some people who have had difficult experiences in the past and may need to be approached in a more gradual way.

 Self-Compassion gives us courage

 Self-compassion is a courageous attitude that stands up to harm, including the harm that we unwittingly inflict on ourselves through self-criticism, self-isolation, and self-absorption.
 It provides emotional strength and resilience, allowing us to admit our shortcomings, motivate ourselves with kindness, forgive ourselves when needed, relate wholeheartedly to others and be more authentically ourselves.

 We would love to know what you think!
-You are most welcome to leave comments on the section below.
+You are most welcome to share or leave comments on the section below.